 The Chicken Dance

-Written in 1969 and called Der Ententanz (The Duck Dance) by Swiss composer Werner Thomas, the song was first recorded as a folksy fun tune in 1973.
-However, it was the remake in 1981 by the Dutch band Electonica that became an instant hit on the European charts.
+Written in 1957 and called Der Ententanz (The Duck Dance) by Swiss composer Werner Thomas, the song could be heard in beer tents all over Switzerland and Germany in the 1960s.
+A Belgium music producer first recorded the song as a folksy fun tune in 1973.
+However, it was a remake in 1981 by the Dutch band Electronica that the “Chicken Dance” became an instant hit on the European charts.
 Possibly this signaled that Abba’s influence was giving way to the shallow-brained, big hair electronic entertainment of the 1980’s.

 Taking a cue from the musical charts, the Heilbronn oompah band from Germany brought the ‘Chicken Dance’ to the Tulsa, Oklahoma Oktoberfest complete with tubas and trumpets.
 Success was instant and today Der Ententanz has sold more than 40 million copies in 42 countries and is a “must have” at every Oktoberfest around the world.